What Happens After Arrest? Florida Laws

 Booking:

 Once you are taken into custody after arrest, the police will bring you down to the police station for booking.
-This is the process of putting you into the jail.
+This is the process of putting you in jail.
 Your stuff is inventoried.
 Your prints are taken.
 Your picture is taken.
-Substitute jumper is given.
+A substitute jumper is given.
 You are searched for contraband.
 You are generally allowed a phone call.
-After this you are placed in a jail cell to wait.
+After this, you are placed in a jail cell to wait.

 Waiting game: